Sev6nOfficial/Sev6nOfficial/README.md

 # About Me:
-I'm Sev6n, a *Professional Node.JS, Python and HTML Software Engineer*.<br>From Bucharest, Romania <br>Studying Computer Science<br>Worked at BeluGANG Official Server as a Moderator <br>
+I'm Sev6n, a *Professional Node.JS, Python and HTML Software Engineer*.<br>From Romania.<br>Studying Computer Science.<br>Worked at BeluGANG Official Server as a Moderator.
+Working now at NoErrorStudios™.<br>

 ##  Socials: